 Saransh only scratched the surface, as far as content is concerned.
 He took things on the face-value or was driven by the PR agenda at times.
 As someone who has traveled to almost all the places he covers, there were still a few new eateries and delicacies that I discovered through this book.
 Being a vegetarian, I cannot comment on the non-vegetarian dishes.
-But have tasted almost all vegetarian dishes and many more.
+But have tasted almost all vegetarian dishes and much more.
 I must say in a given time constraint, the author, and his producers did a fantastic job of covering India.
-Even though some parts like Tamil Nadu and NE states get left out and so do the islands like Andamans.
+Even though some parts of Tamil Nadu and NE states get left out and so do the islands like Andamans.
 Being a non-cook, I skipped most recipes, though the names of recipes sounded good and I am sure it is something all those who love to cook would like to pick up.

-It is a very easy to read book almost like a Food 101 on India.
+India on My Platter is a very easy to read a book, almost like a Food 101 in India.
 I enjoyed the first part and after a while, it kind of gets predictable and repetitive.
 Must say I had a tinge of envy for the kind of travel Saransh got to do.
 I know it would have been extremely taxing but then when do experiences come without a cost.